Field & French inspire Wigan derby win over Leigh

 Harry Smith had a mixed night off the tee, but his kicking from hand and game management was excellent, guiding the visitors around brilliantly and nailing a 40-20 for the opening score.

-Wigan now head for another derby next week over Easter, welcoming St Helens to the DW Stadium on Good Friday; Leigh play Salford on the Saturday.
+Wigan now head for another derby over the Easter weekend, welcoming St Helens to the DW Stadium on Good Friday; Leigh play Salford on the Saturday.

 Leigh: O'Brien; Briscoe, Hardaker, Leutele, Charnley; Reynolds, Lam; Amone, Ipape, Mulhern, Holmes, O'Donnell, Asiata.